Dyson’s V-series has been a popular vacuum choice for many years. But which is best? Today we’ll compare the Dyson V6 vs. V8 in a head-to-head battle.

 The Dust Bin

 The redesigned dust bin empties by pulling a lever from the top so the debris can fall out of the canister more easily.
-In addition, it holds up to 0.75 L, almost twice the capacity of the V6 which maxes out at 0.4 L.
+In addition, it holds up to 0.54 L. Compared to the V6, which only holds 0.4 L.

 The improved battery of the V8 also means longer run time.
 It can run for up to 40 minutes (20 minutes longer than V6) — up to 25 minutes with the motorized cleaner head and up to 7 minutes on “Max” mode.